Has your website become unmanageable?

 Page count and page relevance

 Reality check: The first thing I do is a page count.
-Typically there’s between 100 and 1000 pages.
-Most clients are surprised- a little or quite a lot!.
+Typically there can be between 30 and 1000 pages.

-What they have forgotten is that their business has evolved, changed and as they added new services, kept the old pages as drafts, have old sales pages of now defunct services, and let’s not go into blog posts from 2007 that are completely not relevant to today’s market.
+What they forget is that their business has evolved and changed.
+They likely added new services.
+Yet… kept the old pages as drafts, have old sales pages of now defunct services, and let’s not go into blog posts and resources that are completely irrelevant to today’s market.

 This is super common.